kechcole/Power-BI-Reports/README.md

 ## 1. Problem Statement

-This dashboard aims at providing exceptional visual reporting of US Presidential Election results, aggregated at county level, from the year 2000 to 2020 using Power BI.
+This dashboard aims at providing exceptional visual reporting of US Presidential Election results from the year 2000 to 2020 using Power BI.
 Well curated visuals are carefully used to engage the readers effectively and enhance the report.
 Multiple tools were used to make people easily understand the outcome of elections clearly and concisely.
 Data is increasing playing a big role in every part of an election cycle, either post-vote or before, underscoring the effects of robust data collection and analysis.
 Data munging provides critical insights that can be used to predict future trends and make critical decisions guiding strategy and efforts.
 This increased interdependency help understand political behaviors that is which drive campaign messaging, issues to be addressed and even ideal locations to hold political rallies.

-Since, number of neutral/dissatisfied customers (almost 57 %) are more than satisfied customers (around 43 %), thus in all they must work on improving their services.

-Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.

 ## 2. Data Extraction.

-Free and open source [data](https://github.com/kechcole/Power-BI-Reports/tree/main/US_Election_Report/Data) was collected from multiple online sources.
+Free and [open source data](https://github.com/kechcole/Power-BI-Reports/tree/main/US_Election_Report/Data) was collected from multiple online sources.
 Non-spatial data in csv format while spatial data as shapefiles.

    a) [US Census Bureau](https://www.census.gov/)